beebooplena/concert-booking/README.md

 * As a user, I can see how many tickets there are left to book.

 ##### 4

-* As a site user I can see a map on the webpage, so I know where the venue is.
+* As a site user, I can see a map on the webpage, so I know where the venue is.
 * As a site user, I can  read more about the bands that are going to play.

 ##### 3